cyubeVR-Modding/.github/profile/README.md

 Custom blocks are the simplest type of modding you can do in cyubeVR - creating blocks with custom textures and custom recipes, that can be used the same like any other block in the game.

 Making a custom block is very easy, it requires no programming at all.
 If you know how to use any image editing software, you can create a custom block!
+If you are primarily an artist and not a programmer, this is exactly for you!

 [The guide for how to create custom blocks can be found here.](https://steamcommunity.com/app/619500/discussions/3/1640917625019543783/)